Children’s Advocacy Center (CAC)

 Victim and Family Advocacy

-Social workers provide support, access resources to help families during this difficult time, and can refer children and family members for other services they may need.
+Social workers provide support, crisis intervention and resource referrals to help families during this difficult time.
+Families are able to meet with licensed social workers who can help them process their feelings surrounding the abuse of their children.
+They will also refer children and family members for other services they may need.
 Family advocates are available to the families from the moment they arrive at our building until they heal and/or their case is closed.

-Licensed therapists employ a variety of trauma-focused, evidence-based modalities including Play Therapy, Parent Child Interaction Therapy (PCIT), Eye Movement Desensitization and Reprocessing (EMDR), Cognitive Behavioral Therapy (CBT) and Trauma Focused Cognitive Behavioral Therapy (TRCBT).
+Licensed therapists employ a variety of trauma-focused, evidence-based modalities including Play Therapy, Parent Child Interaction Therapy (PCIT), Eye Movement Desensitization and Reprocessing (EMDR), Cognitive Behavioral Therapy (CBT) and Trauma Focused Cognitive Behavioral Therapy (TFCBT).
 We offer individual and group therapy and provide therapy to siblings and non-offending caregivers.
-Children are comforted by therapy dogs.
+Children are able to participate in treatment for as long as they need to help them heal from their trauma, with the ultimate goal of helping them become healthy adults.

 Case Management and Review